matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 In summary, the remote join handshake consists of the joining server querying the directory server for information about the room alias; receiving a room ID and a list of join candidates.
-The joining server then requests information about the current state of the room from one of the residents.
+The joining server then requests information about the room from one of the residents.
 It uses this information to construct a ``m.room.member`` event which it finally sends to a resident server.

 Conceptually these are three different roles of homeserver.
 In practice the directory server is likely to be resident in the room, and so may be selected